 In early January, I broke my ankle and thumb on my way to the airport.
-As I mentioned in a previous article, I was immobilized with two casts and then had surgery.
+As I mentioned in a previous article, I was immobilised with two casts and then had surgery.
 Six weeks later, I was able to remove the casts.
 Still, I can't walk.
 In two weeks, I should gradually be able to put my foot on the ground with the help of crutches.
 This episode allowed me to meditate on the concept of resilience, and here are some valuable lessons I'll take away beyond the physical healing.

 1 - Acceptance and paradigm shift: there's no point fighting the situation.
 Accepting the accident as a divine message or, at least, as an opportunity allows you to put constructive rather than defensive mechanisms in place and to let go.
 This paradigm shift enables you to approach the problem as a game and a challenge.
 It brings new ideas and perspectives.